a00908270/masterthesis/thesis.md

 ## MNIST Digit Recognition Example

-The third use case shows a deep neural network example, using the popular MNIST dataset [^mnisturl], an image collection of handwritten digits. *Deeplearning4J* provides an own data set iterator for this dataset.
+The third use case shows a deep neural network example, using the popular MNIST dataset [^mnisturl] \cite{lecun-mnisthandwrittendigit-2010}, an image collection of handwritten digits. *Deeplearning4J* provides an own data set iterator for this dataset.
 To make use of this implementation, a `dl4jTrainerClass` is specified in the ViNNSL network definition as a parameter.

 [^mnisturl]: http://yann.lecun.com/exdb/mnist/